Crew/Spectator Guides will be published no later than 4 weeks prior to race day. Information & Details may change due to our COVID-19 Guidelines

-As with the Leadville Trail 100 Run presented by New Balance, crews are treated and appreciated equally with the entrant and are included in the Leadville Race Series family.
-The race packet includes a crew sticker with the race number on it.
-This must be displayed and readily visible on the crew vehicle at all times.
+At all the Leadville events crews are treated and appreciated equally with the entrant and are included in the Leadville Race Series family.
 Crew pets must be leashed and under control at all times.
 Crews are welcome at all aid stations except the turnaround.
 No crew bikes, please.
 Crews should allow adequate time to park and walk to aid stations.
 Crew vehicles are not allowed on any dirt road sections of the course.
 Riders are responsible for the actions of their crews.
-Crews and spectators will not be allowed to access the foot of Powerline or obstruct the junction of the paved road and jeep road where riders leave Powerline to head for Pipeline.
+Crews and spectators will not be allowed vehicle access at the foot of Powerline or obstruct the junction of the paved road and jeep road where riders leave Powerline to head for Pipeline.

 A second crew access and parking area is the Mountain View Overlook parking area.
 Take the first left turn past the road up to the dam.
 There is a parking area at the end of this road.